 Adj Assoc Professor Elizabeth Dabars AM – CEO/Secretary

-As CEO/Secretary since March 2008, Elizabeth aims to work with members to achieve the vision of ANMF (SA Branch) to achieve professional and industrial outcomes worthy of our professions and to create the future that our members seek and so justly deserve.
+CEO/Secretary since March 2008, Elizabeth works tirelessly to achieve the goals of ANMF (SA Branch) and to create a future that our members seek and so justly deserve.

-Jocelyn has worked in both the public and private sectors in acute inpatient, general and psychiatric, and has spent the last 16 years in acute community mental health.
-She has been an active Worksite Representative for many years, and was part of the negotiation team for 2010 Public Sector Enterprise Bargaining Agreement.
-She has been a member of Council since 2004 and of the Executive since 2006.
-Jocelyn is currently the ANMF (SA Branch) Vice President.
+Jocelyn has worked in both the public and private sectors in acute inpatient, general and psychiatric, and has spent all of her recent practice in acute community mental health.
+She has been an active Worksite Representative for many years and has been a member of ANMF-SA Council since 2004 and of the Executive since 2006.

 Janice Clifford, Executive Member